Sometimes customers want their tape to be a continuous color other than the standard colors we offer on our website.

 If you’ve ever received a box from Amazon, you know what we’re describing: black tape with the company’s name in tan and blue.

 However, this tape isn’t black.
-It is tan tape, printed with black and blue ink, allowing the original tape color to form the copy.
+It is a tan tape, printed with black and blue ink, allowing the original tape color to form the copy.

 Continue reading “Reverse Prints vs. Positive Prints”